Darche Noam/David Shapell's College of Jewish Studies—S. Daniel Abraham Israel Program

 Darche Noam / David Shapells College of Jewish Studies is a Yeshiva University S. Daniel Abraham Israel Program School.

-The program is designed for older, post college students.
+The program is designed for mature college (after 1st year) and post college students.

 Darche Noam/David Shapell's College of Jewish Studies